godotengine/godot-docs/classes/class_vector3.rst

 - :ref:`float<class_float>` **angle_to** **(** :ref:`Vector3<class_Vector3>` to **)**

-Returns the minimum angle to the given vector.
+Returns the minimum angle to the given vector, in radians.

 ----